Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
--- 3) How many paintings have an asking price more than their regular price?
+-- 3) How many paintings had an asking price higher than their regular price?

 SELECT name
      FROM [Paintings].[dbo].[work] w
 	 JOIN [Paintings].[dbo].[product_size] p